aws/aws-fpga/hdk/docs/clspec_013.md

 -   AxCACHE – Memory type is not supported.

--   AxPROT – Protection type is not supported
+-   AxPROT – Protection type is not supported.

--   AxQOS – Quality of Service is not supported
+-   AxQOS – Quality of Service is not supported.

--   AxREGION – Region identifier is not supported
+-   AxREGION – Region identifier is not supported.

 ### Interfaces implemented in CL

-Some of the interfaces are implemented in the CL rather than the HL.
+Due to physical constraints with the XVU9P devices, some of the interfaces are implemented in the CL rather than the HL.
 For those interfaces, the designs are provided by AWS and instantiated in the CL.
-Note this is due to physical constraints.

 There are four DDR interfaces labeled A, B, C, and D. Interfaces A, B, and D are in the CL and interface C is implemented in the CL.
 A design block (sh\_ddr.sv) instantiates the three DDR interfaces in the CL (A, B, D).

 The optional HMC interfaces are implemented in the CL.
-There is a design block (hmc\_wrapper.sv) that instantiates the HMC interfaces.
+A design block (hmc\_wrapper.sv) instantiates the HMC interfaces.

 The optional inter-FPGA serial links are implemented in the CL.
-There is a design block (aurora\_wrapper.sv) that instantiates the inter-FPGA links.
+A design block (aurora\_wrapper.sv) instantiates the inter-FPGA links.

 For interfaces that are implemented in the CL, the AXI-4 (or AXI-Stream)